DFE-Digital/get-into-teaching-app/app/views/content/ways-to-train.md

 ## If you are already an experienced teacher

-You may be able to get QTS through a 12-week 'assessment only' programme if you also have a degree.
+You may be able to get 'qualified teacher status' (QTS) through a 12-week 'assessment only' programme if you also have a degree.

 You’ll need to show that you already meet the standards for QTS.
 For example, you may meet the standards if: